tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 The Anki deck I'm about to introduce below is going to help you understand the language.
 Cards in the deck are designed to test your recognition instead of forcing you to recall words from memory.

+## Words and sentences

+Our preferred way to learn new words is by reading and understanding sentences.
+We believe it's the most natural approach.
+When immersing we encounter sentences and phrases much more than isolated words.
+Besides,
+understanding sentences is easier than understanding words.
+The additional context triggers the memory at times when the meaning of a single word would slip away.

+Of course, it's not possible to start reading full sentences if you know no words yet.
+To work around this temporary hindrance we employ **targeted sentence cards**.
+A targeted sentence card is a flashcard that gives you context but knowing the context is not mandatory to pass the flashcard.
+Only the target word is taken into account.
+So, if you know the context, it helps you out.
+If not, you treat the flashcard as an isolated word.
+This idea quickly starts working in your favor.
+Once you've learned even just a few hundred words, your comprehension expands substantially.
+As you're beginning to understand not just isolated words, any extra exposure you get from reviewing sentences in Anki reinforces your memory.
+Sentences help you better understand how the words are being used in speech, what roles they play in a sentence and how they connect with other words.
+You don't get any of these benefits if you use isolated vocab cards (word cards).

 ## Anki deck